wolv45/carbone/README.md

 ## Issues

-If you're facing any issues, search a similar issue to ensure it doesn't already exist on [Github](https://github.com/Ideolys/carbone/issues).
-Otherwhise, [create an issue to help us](https://github.com/Ideolys/carbone/issues/new/choose).
+If you're facing any issues with this Community Edition, search a similar issue to ensure it doesn't already exist on [Github](https://github.com/carboneio/carbone/issues).
+Otherwhise, [create an issue to help us](https://github.com/carboneio/carbone/issues/new/choose).

 ## Roadmap

-The roadmap is pinned on on the github issues list.
+The roadmap is pinned on the github issues list.

 ## Performance

+⚡️ Secret news of 14th Februrary 2023: we are building our own PDF converter, x200 faster than LibreOffice!
+Stay tuned.

 Report generation speed (without network latency), using a basic one-page DOCX template: